-Refer to the site plans for exact location of the address bollard.
-The Association will allow one address bollard per property.
-On a corner lot, the bollard is required to be located on the side to which the address is designated by the Village and approved by the ARC.
+Refer to the site plans for the exact location of the address bollard.
+Lots in Cape Fear Station with access on street and alley sides must have an address bollard at each entrance.
+All other lots are allowed one address bollard per property.
+On a corner lot, the bollard is required to be located on the side to which the address is designated by the Village.
 The addition of an address bollard to an improved property is required to be approved by the ARC.
-Lots in Cape Fear Station with access on street and alley sides must have an address bollard at each entrance.

-\If you choose to have a Knox Box (accessed only by Public Safety in emergency situations), then the box must be located on the back side of the bollard facing the house.
+If you choose to have a Knox Box (accessed only by Public Safety in emergency situations), then the box must be located on the back side of the bollard facing the house.

-\\See Trash Receptacles/Enclosures section for details about Yes/No trash tags.
+See Trash Receptacles/Enclosures section for details about Yes/No trash tags.